 For more information about fertilizers we carry, click the link(s) at the end of each paragraph below.

-AlgoPlus is an all natural liquid fertilizer derived from naturally occurring minerals which are refined to specific nutrient ratios.
-AlgoPlus products are 100% water soluble, colorless, odorless and environmentally safe.
+AlgoPlus is an all-natural liquid fertilizer derived from naturally occurring minerals that are refined to specific nutrient ratios.
+AlgoPlus products are 100% water soluble, colorless, odorless, and environmentally safe.
 AlgoPlus fertilizers contain no chlorides or sodium.
 The concentrated formula is easy to use in a fertigation system, hose end sprayer for foliar feeding, or just hand watering with your watering can.
 While not technically “certified organic” by the USDA, AlgoPlus is safe to use in your organic gardening applications.
 AlgoPlus is available in a wide variety of specialty formulas also.
 See our selection of AlgoPlus products.

-EZ-Flo Maxx products are natural organic based liquid and water soluble powder fertilizers used with all plant types in fertigation or foliar applications.
-These are specifically formulated for easy use with the EZ-Flo fertilizer injectors, but are compatible with just about any injector system.
-At this time, although organic based, Maxx products are not certified by the USDA for use in organic food production.
-When fertilizers are not enough, their are Maxx Supplements, too.
-Also available is all natural Critter-Maxx repellent that is safe for use around your vegetable gardens.
+EZ-Flo Maxx products are natural organic-based liquid and water-soluble powder fertilizers used with all plant types in fertigation or foliar applications.
+These are specifically formulated for easy use with the EZ-Flo fertilizer injectors but are compatible with just about any injector system.
+At this time, although organic-based, Maxx products are not certified by the USDA for use in organic food production.
+When fertilizers are not enough, there are Maxx Supplements, too.
+Also available is an all-natural Critter-Maxx repellent that is safe for use around your vegetable gardens.
 See our Ferti-Maxx and other EZ-Flo Maxx products.

 VermisTerra Earthworm Castings & Tea is an all-natural environmentally safe product.
 Certified Organic by USDA & CDFA as safe for organic farming, edible crops, and gardens.
 VermisTerra contains no added compost or fillers and is lab tested to be pathogen free.
 Can be used with all plant types.
 Check out our VermisTerra products.